What happens if an SD card failed on one camera and not the other?

 What happens if one of your SD cards is a San Disk Ultra card, and the other is a different card from our supported SD card list?

 - The cameras will individually interact with the SD card that has been inserted.
-If one camera has a San Disk Ultra card and the customer is using Protune, the Mbps will be reduced just for that camera’s footage.
+If one camera has a San Disk Ultra card and you are using Protune, the Mbps will be reduced just for that camera’s footage.
 There may be a slight difference in quality between the two cameras when combined for the 3D footage.
-The difference will probably only be noticeable to professional users.

 What happens if one SD card fills up before another?